Author: Nehal Nabil

 Unplanned employee absences can disrupt workflow, impact productivity, and create stress for both managers and team members.
 Efficiently handling these absences is crucial to maintaining business operations and ensuring employee satisfaction.
 Here’s a guide to help you manage unplanned employee absences effectively:

-Creating clear, well-documented absence policies is the first step in managing unplanned absences efficiently.
+Creating clear, well documented absence management software policies is the first step in managing unplanned absences efficiently.
 Ensure that these policies are easily accessible and communicated to all employees.
 Key elements to include are:

 • Definitions of what constitutes an unplanned absence